Common Law Notice: A Complete Guide for Canadian Employers

 Employees with enforceable contracts or who have signed releases

 Employment contracts with valid and enforceable termination clauses that limit the employee’s entitlement to only statutory notice are not entitled to common law notice.
-Moreover, employees who may have signed full and final releases are not allowed to seek notice under common law.
+Moreover, employees who may have signed full and final releases are not generally entitled to common law notice.

 Do I have to contribute to the employee’s health benefits during the notice period?